The process of embodied change

 Step Three: Reclaiming Our Place

-As we learn to listen more closely, we begin to sense that something no longer feels right.
-As if one day our feet grew a size and none of our shoes fit us anymore.
+As we learn to listen more closely, we begin to sense that something shifted.
+As if one day our feet grew a size and none of our shoes fit anymore.
+As we listen more closely, we notice what it is that no longer fits: the roles, expectations, and habits that once kept us safe but now feel suffocating.

-We don’t need to force change.
+We don’t have to force change.
 We simply notice, and start to choose differently.
+Each choice, each boundary, becomes a step toward a life that truly nourishes.

 Step Four: Living from Within

-It’s a quiet return, again and again, to the truth of ourselves.
+This is embodied liberation: a quiet return to the truth of ourselves.
 A way of listening to the body as a loving guide.
-A source of pleasure, clarity, and deep knowing.
+As we shed old layers of conditioning, we make space for joy, presence, and self-trust.

 Supporting Your Own Process